 "Civic Life has been one of the greatest opportunities for our high school students.
 Thank you for bringing out the best in them.
 The caliber of the work that they do is outstanding."

 "The benefits of the Civic Life Project are extraordinary.
 That responsibility for creating something good and that is representative of what students want to express is an opportunity that we don’t get to offer in a regular classroom."

 The Civic Life Project At Lawrence University

-The goal of the program at this level is to help colleges to connect with the surrounding community.
-It allows students to offer new perspectives on issues communities face, and gives students and community members a chance to connect and engage in constructive dialogue, with the goal of bringing lasting positive change.
+Civic Life helps colleges connect with their surrounding community.
+It allows students to offer new perspectives on community issues, and gives them and community members an opportunity to engage in constructive dialogue, with the goal of bringing lasting positive change.

 The Civic Life Project in Higher Education

 The Civic Life Project has been piloting a college version of the program at Lawrence University in Wisconsin.
 Many times college campuses can be insular places, and it can be difficult for students arriving in a strange new environment to connect with the larger community off campus.